Dananji/StarWarsPeople/README.md

 3. Clone the project source code to your machine, and go to the project directory in the terminal and run `ng serve` command and navigate to `http://localhost:4200/` on your preferred browser.

-#### This project is deployed using GitHub Pages at, https://dananji.github.io/StarWarsPeople/

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.